« View All Posts

 Spray foam insulation has been the material of choice for many builders and homeowners for nearly 30 years.
 Just like with any other product, as something becomes more popular, there will be an increase in misuse leading to spray foam insulation headaches.

-RetroFoam of Michigan has more than 17 years of experience insulating homes across the lower peninsula and greater Toledo area.
+RetroFoam of Michigan has more than 17 years of experience insulating homes across the Lower Peninsula and greater Toledo area.
 We know a lot about injection and spray foam insulation because that is all we do.
 We’ve seen what can happen when an inexperienced contractor attempts to install spray foam insulation, and it isn’t pretty.

 From poor application to chemicals not mixing correctly, we have seen and fixed it all.